XHDTV-TDT

-XHDTV-TDT (channel 49) is a television station in Tecate, Baja California, Mexico, affiliated with Milenio Televisión and serving the Tijuana–San Diego international metropolitan area.
-The station's license and transmitter are owned by Mexican company Televisora Alco, which is 40% owned by station operator Entravision Communications; XHDTV is a sister station to Entravision-owned Univision affiliate KBNT-CD (channel 17), UniMás affiliate KDTF-LD (channel 36) and XHILA-TDT simulcaster XHAS-TDT (channel 33).
-The four stations share studios on Ruffin Road in the Kearny Mesa section of San Diego, California, United States; XHDTV's transmitter is located on Cerro Bola, within the municipality of Tecate.
-Despite no longer carrying American content, XHDTV continues to be carried on channel 13 by San Diego Cox systems on the U.S. side of the market; the station is also carried in Tijuana on Izzi channel 49.
+XHDTV-TDT (channel 49) is a television station in Tecate, Baja California, Mexico, serving the Tijuana–San Diego international metropolitan area.
+The station is owned by Intermedia Telecomunicaciones, S.A. de C.V.
+XHDTV-TDT's transmitter is located on Cerro Bola, within the municipality of Tecate.

 As it is licensed by the Mexican government, XHDTV is not covered under the Federal Communications Commission (FCC)'s must carry rules.
 This means that local cable providers in the San Diego market are not required to carry the station, even if it requests to be carried under this provision.
 However, the station must be carried by Mexican pay-TV providers in the Tijuana viewing area.

 History

 UPN affiliation

 The station first signed on the air on November 1, 1999, as XHUPN-TV, more than a year after Alco received its concession on July 2, 1998.
 Operated as an English-language commercial station since its debut (the second such Baja California-licensed station in the San Diego–Tijuana market to operate in this manner, after XETV (channel 6)), it originally served as the market's UPN affiliate, which brought that network's programming back to the market just over a year after charter affiliate KUSI-TV (channel 51) dropped UPN due to the network's low viewership locally and reverted to being an independent station in 1998.
 In the interim, UPN programming was brought in out-of-market from KCOP-TV, the network's owned-and-operated station in Los Angeles, on San Diego area cable providers.
 When XHUPN went on the air, the station asked those cable providers to drop KCOP from their lineups.
 Thereafter, XHUPN adopted the "UPN 13" moniker; while XHUPN was the station's official callsign as licensed by the Secretariat of Communications and Transportation (SCT), it used the fictional and abbreviated callsign "XUPN" on-air.